Objectives of the service

 The solution is based on:

 - the existing ONE CLASS!
 Open Network for Education platform https://business.esa.int/projects/one-class-open-network-for-education

 - the following new elements:

-A) Mobile Application to support the portability of the service and widespread the participation and accessibility.
+A) Mobile Application to support the portability of the service and opens the participation and accessibility.
 User can book the “live” participation to the Education Outreach activities.

 Space Added Value

-The satellite technology is used in order to guarantee high quality content production and distribution.
-Actually, thanks to the high uplink capacity, the audio video educational/cultural/scientific contents will be broadcasted in real time through the Class@cross platform to the user community.
-The uplink satellite terminal operating on KA-SAT 9° E is a full IP-based transport service that can be utilized for multiple purposes: contribution of live video and audio, file transfer, monitoring and surveillance.
-The transfer of content between the uplink units installed on the stakeholder (one of the content provider location) premises and Openet’s data center premises (where Class@cross platform is hosted) will operate in IP using either UDP or TCP/IP Protocols.
+The satellite technology is used to guarantee high quality content production and distribution.
+Thanks to the high uplink capacity the audio video educational/cultural/scientific contents are broadcasted in real time through the Class@cross platform to the user community.
+The uplink satellite terminal operating on KA-SAT 9° East is a full IP-based transport service utilised for multiple purposes: contribution of live video and audio, file transfer, monitoring and surveillance.
+The transfer of content between the uplink units installed on the stakeholder (one of the content provider location) premises and Openet’s data center premises (where Class@cross platform is hosted) operates in IP using either UDP or TCP/IP Protocols.
 Typically, the video is encoded in real time by an MPEG encoder at the remote location capable to stream the encoded video content in a Transport Stream over IP.
 The encoder will stream in RTP/UDP the video content to the public IP address of the Class@cross hosting server.